jonathanBieler/BlackBoxOptimizationBenchmarking.jl/README.md

 ### Benchmark results

-The average sucess rate (meaning the optimizer reached the minimum + 1e-6):
+The average sucess rate (meaning the optimizer reached the minimum + 1e-6) in function of the number of objective function evaluations :

 ![benchmark](./data/plots/mean_succ.png)

-Python [CMA-ES](https://pypi.python.org/pypi/cma) is the best overall (mainly in higher dimension), while some of [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl) optimizers are better for large numbers of function evaluation.
+Since some global optimizers have poor final convergence, they were chained into a Nelder-Mead using 10% of the objective function evaluation budget.

 #### The average sucess rate across the dimension of the function: